gregvinyard/docs.rewst.help/updates/development-updates/october-18th-2024.md

 * Fixed padding for option generated drop down fields
 * Fixed parameters for Create and Update Network actions for DNSFilter integration
 * Increased the max page size for Liongard
-* Added keyboard navigation for new org picker
 * Fixed the following actions for Synnex AU: Check Domain Availability, Purchase Addon Plans CSP, Get Google Workspace Domain Availability, and Purchase Addon for Google Workspace
 * Updated the `to_human_time_from_seconds` jinja filter to not round floats
 * JSON RPC Base Client